legalArgMining/Case-Law-Analysis/README.md

-# JURISINsubmisison
-Supplementary materials for JURISIN Submission.
-We have uploaded the details of Rules engine here in the PDF file.
+# Automated Case Law Analysis: Supplementary material for JURIX 2021 short paper
+The supplementary material is for the paper "Towards Reducing the Pendency of Cases at Court: Automated Case Analysis of Supreme Court Judgments in India" which has been accepted at 34th International Conference on Legal Knowledge and Information Systems, December 8-10, 2021, Mykolas Romeris University, Vilnius, Lithuania.
+(Short paper presentation).

+We describe the rules for identifying each of the case analysis roles and provide some examples from some of the judgment documents here for the interested readers in the PDF.
+We also provided the data used in the task, and the annotations along with resolved text in this repository.

+For any new supplementary or accompanying material or progress, we will keep on updating this repository from time to time.

+To use/reproduce the rules identification module for any purpose, Approval of the authors is required.
 The copyright of the content uploaded here belongs to the authors, and should not be used/reproduced/copied without approval from the authors.